Bharat9848/algopractice/src/main/resources/Array.md

 6. Two pointer technique: one pointer can be loop index and other index can be invariant/guard index left of which is an invariant is maintained e.g. find pivot, remove duplicates(problem 26).
 7. Shuffling algorithm: The Fisher-Yates algorithm is remarkably similar to the brute force solution.
 On each iteration of the algorithm, we generate a random integer between the current index and the last index of the array.
 Then, we swap the elements at the current index and the chosen index - this simulates drawing (and removing) the element from the hat, as the next range from which we select a random index will not include the most recently processed one.
 One small, yet important detail is that it is possible to swap an element with itself - otherwise, some array permutations would be more likely than others.
 To see this illustrated more clearly, consider the animation below:

+- Merging sorted array of big size (m+n) and n into a first array of size (m+n) array in place. trick is to do reverse merging, merge biggest number first and as the tail of first array would be empty.

 ### Binary Search
 - In Binary search always run a case of two element in your mind. try finding out first, last, missing number lie in middle, missing number less than first and missing number greater than last.
 If duplicate constraint is not mentioned explicitly then try to cover duplicate scenario
 - As Binary search divide the problem at each step, similar to this in some scenarios we can move boundaries like left and right in reverse direction means at each step left become right and right get multiply by 2.